 What’s on in the Outaouais in July

-Published on June 30 2022
+Published on June 29 2023

-It’s vacation time!
+Its vacation time!
 In July, come play in the water or go boating on our lakes and rivers, visit our most beautiful outdoor attractions, sunbathe on the beach, and generally have a great time.
 Read on for suggestions of July activities to enjoy.

 Discover the art and heritage of Canada’s Capital Region